 Food innovation often starts with food trends.
 Understanding how our way of eating and producing food is changing is central in the ongoing food trend research by Food By Design.
 Each year, we share some food trends as a sneak peek.
-So here they are, our four food trends for 2024.
+So here they are, our five food trends for 2024.
 If you’re curious about the full story tailored to your product, segment or market, please don’t hesitate to get in touch with us.

 Food Trend #1 The future of plant based proteins

 After a meteoric rise in the “meat replacer” category, we are now witnessing a plateau in growth.
 However, we firmly believe that this is far from the end of the road for this category; instead, it marks the beginning of a new generation of meat substitutes.
 This pattern is common with new technologies and innovations and is known as the Gartner Hype Cycle.
 Currently, we are in the “trough of disillusionment,” but we anticipate a resurgence in growth, ultimately leading to success and the emergence of clear winners.

 New plant-based proteins, which we deliberately avoid calling “meat replacers,” will overcome key barriers such as price, taste, and excessive processing.
 The strategy of mimicking meat one-to-one will diminish in importance, with a focus shifting towards the richness of edible flora.
 Recipes will be crafted from plant-based whole foods rather than isolates and concentrates.
 Recognizable ingredients such as vegetables, fruits, grains, seeds, legumes, herbs, spices, seaweed, mosses, mushrooms (technically not plants), and blossoms will take center stage.